fediverse-devnet/feditest.org/content/faq/feditest/null-values.md

 ---
-title: FediTest emits many "null" values in the generated JSON files
+title: FediTest emits many "null" values in the generated JSON files.
+Why is that?
 ---

 That's a side effect of the [`msgspec` JSON library](https://jcristharif.com/msgspec/)